NYC and DC public schools cancel outdoor activities as smoke plagues East Coast

 NYC and DC public schools cancel outdoor activities as wildfire smoke plagues East Coast

-Hazardous air quality conditions trigger alerts in 13 states
+Hazardous air quality conditions trigger alerts in 13 states impacting tens of millions of Americans

 Education departments in New York City and Washington DC have canceled outdoor activities in public schools as wildfire smoke drifting from Canada clouds the skies and creates unhealthy air conditions across the northeastern US.